 In G2MPLS Overlay model, the Grid layer has both Grid and network routing knowledge (ref.
-Figure 3-1).
+Figure 3-2).
 G2MPLS provides automatic configuration just for the network service part; moreover, it acts as an information bearer of network and Grid resources.
 Therefore, in this context G2MPLS basically implements the ASON Switched Connections (SC) and operates as a slave of the Grid layer (the Grid scheduler, in particular), which is the overall responsible for initiation and coordination of the (advance) reservation process through the participating Grid sites and the network.
-In G2MPLS Overlay, the role of the network interfaces is mainly scoped to the Network Service creation, but they also piggyback opaquely and end-to-end Grid information concerning resource availabilities and site capabilities (routing) and job description data (signalling).
+In G2MPLS Overlay, the role of the network interfaces is mainly scoped to the Network Service creation, but they also piggyback opaquely end-to-end Grid information concerning resource availabilities, site capabilities (routing) and job description data (signalling).

+Project: Phosphorus

-Project: Deliverable Number: Phosphorus D.2.7
+Deliverable Number: D.2.7

-Date of Issue: 30/09/07
+Date of Issue: 29/02/08

 EC Contract No.: 034115

 Document Code: Phosphorus-WP2-D2.7

-Figure 3-1: G2MPLS Overlay Model
+Figure 3-2: G2MPLS Overlay Model

-In G^2MPLS Integrated model, most of the co-allocation functionalities are moved to the Network Control Plane (ref.
-Figure 3-2).
+In the G^2MPLS Integrated model, most of the co-allocation functionalities are moved to the Network Control Plane (ref.
+Figure 3-3).
 G^2MPLS is responsible for scheduling and configuring all the job parts, those related to the Grid sites and those related to the network.
 The Grid scheduler functionality is still needed to coordinate workflow services, because G^2MPLS NCP is capable of managing just the workflow elementary unit, i.e. the Grid job.
 In this model, the role of the network interfaces is scoped to Grid Network Service creation, which implies that Grid information concerning Grid resource availabilities (routing) and job description data (signalling) become transparent at those interfaces in which a decision process needs to be provided: these are the G.OUNI, by which a G^2MPLS is entered, and the G.E-NNI, by which the border between domains is traversed.

 Abstract descriptions of the G2MPLS Network Interfaces have already been defined in deliverables [G2MPLS-ARCH] and [G2MPLS-DEP].
-Next sections basically deal with the extensions required for enabling Grid awareness over G.OUNI interface.
+The next sections of this deliverable basically deal with the extensions required for enabling Grid awareness over G.OUNI interface.

-Project: Deliverable Number: Phosphorus

-Date of Issue: 30/09/07

-EC Contract No.: Document Code: 034115 Phosphorus-WP2-D2.7

-Figure 3-2: G2MPLS Integrated Model

 Project: Phosphorus

 Deliverable Number: D.2.7

-Date of Issue: 30/09/07
+Date of Issue: 29/02/08

 EC Contract No.: 034115

 Document Code: Phosphorus-WP2-D2.7

-2000
+Figure 3-3: G2MPLS Integrated Model

+Project: Phosphorus

+Deliverable Number: D.2.7

+Date of Issue: 29/02/08

+EC Contract No.: 034115

+Document Code: Phosphorus-WP2-D2.7